1garo/ee-card/README.md

 ## API Usage
 **replace .env file with your following infos:**

-**database:5432** are the default values, unless of course you change the service name in docker-compose.yml file and db port, do it for your own risk.
+**database:5432** are the default values, database is the service name and the other is the db port.

 ```python
 POSTGRES_USER=<user>